 - The College will continue to maintain certain policies to help mitigate the impacts of the virus, but more limited than at the height of the pandemic.
 Individuals have agency to manage their personal risk and effective treatments are available.

 - With very few exceptions, all students are vaccinated and have received at least one booster.
 Faculty and staff are encouraged to be vaccinated, but as of May 11, 2023, are no longer required to be vaccinated.

 - Students should contact the Health and Wellness Center for guidance, care, and follow-up; employees should contact their personal health care provider.

 Vaccines are required for all BMC students.
-The current College requirement includes the original vaccine series plus one booster for all who are eligible.
+The current College requirement includes a completed primary, or currently available, vaccine series with the first booster for all who are eligible.